AaronLasseigne/active_interaction/README.md

 Inside the interaction, we could use `#find` instead of `#find_by_id`.
 That way we wouldn't need the `#find_account!` helper method in the controller because the error would bubble all the way up.
-However you should try to avoid raising errors from interactions.
+However, you should try to avoid raising errors from interactions.
 If you do, you'll have to deal with raised exceptions as well as the validity of the outcome.